 $ find ./ | cpio -H newc -o > ../initrd.gz $ cd .. # We mounted the iso read only, so make a copy to add the new initrd.gz to $ mkdir new_iso $ cp -r iso/ new_iso/ $ cp initrd.gz new_iso/ $ mkisofs -o dest/netboot/10.04_custom_kernel.iso -r -J -no-emul-boot -boot-load-size 4 -boot-info-table -b isolinux.bin -c isolinux.cat tmp/new_iso/

 dest/netboot/10.04_custom_kernel.iso contains your new iso that runs off, and installs, a 3.0 kernel.

 Building our own installer provides several advantages over the old method of doing it all manually:

 - There is no manual intervention during the install, either for loading drivers or installing the kernel

 - The installer runs on the same kernel it installs, which helps minimize or identify potential bugs

 - We can choose what kernel we want, and if we needed to, could build our own custom kernel image as well.

 You can find an iso built with the exact steps above here.

-The instructions were based on Debian documentation, modified slightly for use on Ubuntu.
-If you need to run on your own custom kernel image (we used kernel images in the Ubuntu repo) then those instructions are likely to be more helpful.
+The instructions were based on Debian documentation, modified slightly for use on the Ubuntu operating system.
+If you need to run on your own custom kernel image then those instructions are likely to be more helpful.

 Notes on choice of netboot image